x

 "Anyone who suggests that the cops don't want to arrest this person, is simply wrong," said the chief.

-O'Hara said Sawchak is mentally ill and the MPD has been waiting for him to leave his home to avoid a "high-risk" situation where the probability of officers potentially using deadly force were "high."
+O'Hara said Sawchak is mentally ill and the MPD has been waiting for him to leave his home to avoid a "high-risk" situation where the probability of officers potentially using deadly force was "high."

 O'Hara also said the recent attention brought to the matter has made his officers less safe.

-"If we wound up in a deadly situation, the headlines would read 'MPD shot mentally a ill person'," said O'Hara.
+"If we wound up in a deadly situation, the headlines would read 'MPD shot mentally ill person'," said O'Hara.

 The chief added that his officers, were-in-fact scared.
 "Scared of being prosecuted for making a mistake."